scopatz/anthony.scopatz.com/content/missives/adding-reflection-to-cpp.rst

 yours?
 For every action that you want to support in the core (saving, loading, validation, any problem setup steps) you now have to have a top-level API that model developer *must* use.
-However, in the typical case they'll only want a small subset of these and would like to rely on default behaviour otherwise.
+However, in the typical case they'll only want a small subset of these and would like to rely on default behavior otherwise.
 Furthermore, for the API to be dynamic now the user has to pass around meta-data information (type, default values, units, etc.) about each state variable to each top-level function.
 This becomes very tedious and error-prone.